Yangtze giant softshell turtle: Scientific description and systematics

 The Yangtze giant softshell turtle was first described in 1873 by John Edward Gray, a turtle expert at the British Museum, who named it Oscaria swinhoei after English biologist Robert Swinhoe, who had sent a specimen from Shanghai.
 Gray described the species as "the most beautiful species of Trionychidae that has yet occurred."

 In 1880, Pierre Marie Heude, a Shanghai-based Jesuit missionary, obtained multiple specimens of the species from the Huangpu River and Lake Tai.
 Believing the specimens exhibited significant variation, he described them as five distinct species: Yuen leprosus, Yuen maculatus, Yuen elegans, Yuen viridis, and Yuen pallens.
 The genus name Yuen derives from the Chinese 鼋 (yuan), meaning "large turtle."
 Later, zoologists reclassified the species under different genera, including Trionyx, Pelodiscus, and Pelochelys.
 In 1987, Peter Andre Meylan placed the species under the genus Rafetus.

 The taxonomic status of the closely related Hoan Kiem turtle (Rafetus leloii) remains controversial.
 While most herpetologists consider R. leloii a junior synonym of Rafetus swinhoei, some Vietnamese biologists, such as Ha Dinh Duc and Le Tran Binh, argue that it is a distinct species based on genetic and morphological differences.
 Critics, including Farkas et al., have attributed these differences to age-related variation and noted that the genetic data used by Le et al. were not submitted to GenBank.
 They also criticized the violation of ICZN Code rules when renaming R. leloii as R. vietnamensis.

 Key threats

 The Yangtze giant softshell turtle faces numerous threats that have contributed to its critically endangered status.
 Habitat loss due to urbanization, pollution, and dam construction has drastically reduced its natural range.
 Illegal wildlife trade and a lack of robust legislation to regulate hunting and trafficking have further compounded the species' decline.

 The species has also suffered from overexploitation, as turtles are hunted for food, subsistence, and local consumption.
 Additionally, their carapaces and bones are used in traditional medicine, and their skulls are sometimes kept as trophies.
+Data suggests that the population collapse of these turtles in Vietnam occurred in two phases: first in the 1980s when the population size declined dramatically, and the second at the beginning of the 1990s, when hunters were collecting multiple individuals from populations that were already severely impacted.
+There is agreement among former hunters that the turtles started becoming very rare after 1991 and 1992.

 A recent plan to construct a series of 12 hydropower dams along the Red River in China poses a significant risk, as it would flood critical habitats and alter the ecosystem downstream in Vietnam.